Design an effective menu navigation with these 4 UX tips

 5 min read

 A menu navigation is just as important as any other component that shapes your UX design process.
 You can ask any UI/UX designer and they'll agree.
 So let me help you upgrade your entire menu navigation blueprint with these 4 tips!

 Your website has 50 milliseconds to capture users' attention

 You read that right.
 50 milliseconds could be the difference between a well-resonated website that converts and, well, a new bounce rate high score—the high score that no one wants.
 Good news is that the art of first impressions isn’t too difficult.
 Especially since we’ve boiled down all of our research into an ongoing short series (we’ve got you.)
-Equipped with these menu navigation UX best practices, your website will be ready to impress, retain attention, and convert in no time.
+Equipped with these menu navigation best practices, your website will be ready to impress, retain attention, and convert in no time.